They say that 'time assuages,' —

 There was no malady.

-We are busy working to bring Emily Dickinson's "They say that 'time assuages,'" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "They say that 'time assuages,'" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "They say that 'time assuages,'" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.